Electrical Fast Transient (EFT) Test - Overview, Levels, & Setup

 EFT/Burst Test Equipment

-EFT Pulse Generators
+EFT Generators

 What are EFT Generators?